Setting up an Elixir Cluster in Docker Swarm with Distillery and Libcluster

 As it is seen, Libcluster properly handles autodiscovery of nodes, both when they are added or removed.

-If you do not need the demo swarm cluster from this article anymore, it can be removed with the following command: docker stack rm t.
+If you do not need the demo swarm cluster from this article anymore, it can be removed with the following command: docker stack rm t

-Switching Docker engine back to normal mode from Swarm is done with the command docker swarm leave -f (-f = –force because the node is the manager by default and manager can not leave the swarm without force).
+(-f = –force because the node is the manager by default and manager can not leave the swarm without force).

 Keep reading